Overcoming Resistance to Change in a Lean Company

 Change Resistance

-The term ‘resistance to change’ is commonly used in Lean circles.
-It simply means that people are set in their ways, and often don’t want to modify their routine.
+The term “resistance to change” is commonly used in discussions about Lean.
+It simply means that people are set in their ways, and often don’t want to modify their routines.

 Surprisingly, this change resistance doesn’t just occur when people who like their jobs are asked to make a change.
 Resistance even comes from people who are chronically upset with their working conditions.
 For them, the known evil is preferable to the unknown.

 For someone to resist a change, there obviously has to be a change.
-These new conditions are the Events that occur around people every day.
-And these Events, big or small, good or bad, invariably lead to some Result.
-For example, when the weather changes and it rains (Event), people get wet (Result).
+Change comes as the result of the variety of events that occur around people every day.
+These events can be big or small, good or bad, but they invariably lead to some altered outcome.

 Where Change Resistance Happens

-2. Interpretation.
-An Event inherently has no meaning to it.
-For example, is a 90 degree day good or bad?
-A business owner might Interpret it as good if she sells ice cream.
+- Interpretation.
+An event inherently has no meaning to it.
+For example, is a 90-degree day good or bad?
+A business owner might interpret it as good if she sells ice cream.
 An employee might view it as bad if his boss has decided to leave the air conditioning off to save money.

-3. Emotion.
-After you apply meaning to an Event, you have an emotional response to it.
-Many times this response is virtually unnoticed, but your Emotions set your state of mind and affect the Decisions you make.
+- Emotion.
+After you apply meaning to an event, you have an emotional response to it.
+Many times, this response is virtually unnoticed, but your emotions set your state of mind and affect the decisions you make.

 That hot day makes the boss happy if she is anticipating record profits from ice cream sales.
-But the employee is likely angry about the boss’s lack of compassion for not cranking up the A/C.
+But with the alternate interpretation, the employee is likely angry about the boss’s lack of compassion for not cranking up the A/C.

-4. Decision.
-Regardless of the situation, people always have options—although some of them might be unappealing.
+- Decision.
+Regardless of the situation, people always have options—although some, or even all of them might be unappealing.
 Unfortunately, individuals often create artificial limits on their choices.
-They either don’t know a better way, or they let their Emotions influence the choices they put on the table.
+They either don’t know a better way, or they let their emotions influence the choices they put on the table.

-The business owner has to Decide how much ice cream to stock up on—all in all, a rather positive Decision to be stuck with.
+The business owner has to decide how much ice cream to stock up on to handle the spike—all in all, a rather positive decision to be stuck with.
 That overheated employee has to make a harder choice.
 Confront the boss, buy a fan, stew in sweltering misery, or find a new (cooler) job.

-5. Action.
+- Action.
 This is where the rubber meets the road.
-Skills, support network, resources, and a host of other things influence how well a person can act on her Decision.
+Skills, support network, resources, and a host of other things influence how well a person can act on her decision.

 This is generally the most outwardly observable step that a person takes.
 Bosses should realize, though, that even though this is where they observe a person’s change resistance, it is not where that resistance started.
 Addressing it here is a band-aid approach.

-6. Results.
+- Results.
 People try to get the best outcomes they can.
-Unfortunately, not all Results are good ones.
+Unfortunately, not all results are good ones.
 But if a person pays attention to how he passes through the earlier steps, he can improve the odds of getting what he wants.

 Preventing Change Resistance